mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 <blockquote class="twitter-tweet" lang="en"><p>Angular v2 doesn&#39;t seem like a &quot;framework&quot;, but more like a library that sits on top of the web standards.
 And this my friends, is awesome.</p>&mdash; Adam Bradley (@adamdbradley) <a href="https://twitter.com/adamdbradley/status/565518739056373763">February 11, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+What exactly is framework and what is a library?
+Lets take a look at AngularJS' docs:

+>The impedance mismatch between dynamic applications and static documents is often solved with:
+>a library - a collection of functions which are useful when writing web apps.
+Your code is in charge and it calls into the library when it sees fit.
+E.g., jQuery.
+>frameworks - a particular implementation of a web application, where your code fills in the details.
+The framework is in charge and it calls into your code when it needs something app specific.
+E.g., durandal, ember, etc.

+I wouldn't call AngularJS 2.0 a library but it is much closer to library rather than AngularJS 1.x.
+Anyway, what matters mostly is that it is on top of web standards.
+It uses shadow DOM for better encapsulation of the directives, takes advantage of other things web components provide like custom elements, etc.

+### Quick FAQ:

+*So I can't use AngularJS 2.0 in IE and any other browser which doesn't support Web Components?*<br>
+You can.
+There are a lot of [polyfills](http://webcomponents.org/polyfills/), which handle the lack of support.

 ## Real Modules

-During the AngularJS classes I led I had troubles explaining why AngularJS has modules, which must be loaded explicitly but there's now way to load them asynchronously, without hacky solutions.
+During the AngularJS classes I led I had troubles explaining why AngularJS has modules, which must be loaded explicitly but there's no way to load them asynchronously, without hacky solutions.
 Well, AngularJS 2.0 uses the ES6 modules.
 Since they are not supported by the browsers yet, you can fallback to [SystemJS](https://github.com/systemjs/systemjs) and [ES6-module loader](https://github.com/ModuleLoader/es6-module-loader/), or transpile them to AMD, CommonJS or whatever you find [suitable for yourself](https://github.com/google/traceur-compiler/wiki/Options-for-Compiling#options-for-modules).

 This allows creating bundles with the modules, which are required during the initial page load and loading all others on demand, asynchronously.
 That's one of the things I've always dreamed of and I'm kind of disappointed it is added at this late stage.

 ## No more $scope

-There are a lot of statements the `$scope` was tricky for explanation concept of the AngularJS application to beginners in the framework.
-Well, I had harder times explaining the module system, anyway, `$scope` now do not exists!
-Yeah, we have no scope anymore.
+There are a lot of statements the `$scope` was a tricky for explanation concept to the AngularJS beginners.
+Well, I had harder times explaining the module system, anyway, there's no such thing as `$scope` in AngularJS 2.0!
+There is no scope.
 Instead of binding to properties in the scope inside our templates, we directly bind to properties of our "components".

 For example, the component bellow has selector `sample-app` (i.e. we can use it as `<sample-app></sample-app>`) and template located inside `./templates/sample-app.html` (you can find the whole source code at my [GitHub repository](https://github.com/mgechev/angular2-seed)).